DecisiveAI/mdai-docs/src/install/installation.md

-# Install the MDAI Engine©
+# Install the MDAI Engine™

 There are currently two methods for installing the engine:
 1. Locally